shreybatra/Go-Chat-CLI/README.md

+# Go Chat CLI
-# A simple Go Chat CLI implementing a cool Chat System.
+### A simple Go Chat CLI implementing a cool Chat System.

 This package implements a chat system using a low level PUB/SUB single channel system.
 This is a simple version having a single channel system, which will be further enhanced later.